longthan01/SM/README.md

-# Fun project using WCF, ASP.NET MVC
+# Fun project using WCF, ASP.NET MVC, 3-tiers and 2 layers.